paceuniversity/cs389f2022team5/Sprint1Scrums.md

 1. What did I accomplish since the last Scrum?
     **Leanna** - Updated SprintPlanning.md, Updated ReadMe.md (links), Updated Scrum from last meeting, Created GitHub project/Kanban, Cloned the repo and made my branch.
 Started my first tasks: US8 - Task 5.1 and 5.2
-    **CJ** - Completed Sprint 1 tab in Product Backlog with US and tasks for Sprint 1.
+   **CJ** - Updated Scrum for this meeting, Created Android Studio project, Pushed to repo and make branch, commit.
+Created a framework, started tasks and implementing the US.

 2. What will I do until the next Scrum?
     **Leanna** - Update Scrum for this meeting, work on and complete US8 and the connection between the activities Donation Form, Summary, and Confirmation.
-    **CJ** - Update Scrum for this meeting, Create Android Studio project, Push to repo and make branch, commit.
-Create a framework, start tasks and implementing the US.
-May have to purchase google maps API key.
+    **CJ** -

 3. What obstacles are impeding my progress?
     **Leanna** - I need to continue learning/refreshing on using Android Studio for the specific tasks/features we want.
     **CJ** - I need to refresh my mind and become more comfortable with Android studio.
+Also, need to learn which google maps API will be required for our application and if the key will be free or must be purchased.